-The cascading.tap.hadoop.TemplateTap and cascading.tap.local.TemplateTap are used to sink tuples into directory paths based on the values in the Tuple.
-More can be read below in Template Taps.
+The cascading.tap.hadoop.PartitionTap and cascading.tap.local.PartitionTap are used to sink tuples into directory paths based on the values in the Tuple.
+More can be read below in Partition Taps.
+Note the TemplateTap has been deprecated in favor of the PartitionTap.